A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Combine deluxe comfort with simple farm life in Prince Edward County.

-Pick your own fresh vegetables and dine under the stars before retiring to one of almost a dozen enchanting Canadiana log-framed prospector tents.
-Each tent features an en suite bathroom, heated outdoor showers, big cozy beds, rustic wood floors and even a reading lounge area.
+Pick your own fresh vegetables and dine under the stars before retiring to one of the enchanting Canadiana log-framed prospector tents.
+Each tent features an ensuite bathroom, heated outdoor showers, big cozy beds, rustic wood floors and even a reading lounge area.

 Operates seasonally.